 Pumpkins are dark yellow or orange – here we liked the orange colour.
 Notice the darker outline on the ribs, with a lighter center.
 It gives a bit of a feeling of plasticity.

 Colour in a nice green stem next – again with some highlight in the middle.
-Add some yellow for contrast into the eye, with black for the inner part and lighter
+And finally, sit the pumpkin on a bit of a green patch.

 How to draw a pum